Subscribe to our weekly e-newsletter Newsbite for updates on our regular program of courses, events and writing groups.

 Creative Writing Group

 Bring along whatever you’re working on to read for feedback.
 Gentle atmosphere.
-All welcome.
-15-17 Argyle Place, Millers Point, The Rocks.
+All welcome. $12.50 p/h for any two-hour session.

 Open to new members